DavidStevensonVtex/Python-Tutorials/Python-for-Data-Science-for-Dummies/ch02/introducing-pythons-capabilities-and-wonders.md

 * Data access: Forecast.com relies on a MySQL database accessed through the [MySQL for Python](https://sourceforge.net/projects/mysql-python/) library.
 [MySQL with Python 3.x - mysqlclient](https://pypi.org/project/mysqlclient/).
 * Data display

+#### Getting a taste of the language

+This book relies on a much better environment, Jupyter Notebook (or Google Colab as an alternative).

+#### Understanding the need for indentation

+One of the most common errors that developers encounter is not providing the proper indentation for code.

+### Working with Jupyter Notebook and Google Colab

+The vast majority of this book relies on Jupyter Notebook (with code also tested using Google Colab), which is part of the Anaconda installation you create in Chapter 3.